 D-Day Museum

 The D-Day Museum is here to inform people about D-Day and the events surrounding it.
-The D-Day Museum is home to the Overloard Embroidery and was specially built to hold the embroidery.
-The Overloard Embroidery took 5 years to complete and measures 272 feet and is the largest work of its kind in the world.
-You are handed a Soundalive wand upon entering the museum, which allows you to have audio commentary as you look at the embroidery.
-You are able to purchase a copy of the sound track on cassette and a set of postcards of the embroidery.
+The D-Day Museum is home to the Overlord Embroidery and was specially built to hold the embroidery.
+The Overlord Embroidery took 5 years to complete and measures 272 feet and is the largest work of its kind in the world.

 A question that has been asked on a number of occasions is what does the "D" in d-day stand for.
 The following links will hopefully answer this question.